 The Japan Rail Pass is valid for Hikari and Kodama trains as far as Shin-Osaka.
 Not Nozomi trains.
 It’s also valid for the Sakura Shinkansen.

-Buses between Tokyo and Hiroshima take 12 - 15 hrs (overnight).
-In Tokyo, the largest number of services depart from Shinjuku Station.
+Buses between Tokyo and Hiroshima take 12 - 14 hrs (overnight).
+In Tokyo, the largest number of services depart from Shinjuku Station (Busta) or Tokyo Station (Yaesu exit).
 In Hiroshima many buses arrive/depart at JR Hiroshima Station.

 If you’ve your own answers to the question, How much does it costs to travel from Tokyo to Hiroshima?, we'd love to hear them.
 Drop your comments and questions below.